tronkko/dirent/README.md

 - [CMake](https://cmake.org/) version 3.30 or later

-# Installation
+# Installation ⚓

 Dirent can be installed with four alternative methods.
-Method 1 is preferred for projects built without CMake, method 2 is preferred for projects where Dirent needs to be customized, method 3 is preferred for projects with multiple developers, and method 4 is preferred for organizations using Dirent in multiple projects.
+Method 1 is preferred for projects built without CMake, method 2 is preferred for projects where Dirent needs to be customized, method 3 is preferred for projects with multiple developers, and method 4 is preferred for organizations using Dirent in a number of projects.

-Method 1: Download the latest Dirent installation package from [GitHub](https://github.com/tronkko/dirent/releases) and unpack the installation file with 7-zip, for example.
+**Method 1**: Download the latest Dirent installation package from [GitHub](https://github.com/tronkko/dirent/releases) and unpack the installation file with 7-zip, for example.
 Find the `include/dirent.h` file from the package, copy the file to a separate directory in your project, and